 What Degree Do I Need As a Midwife?

 To be eligible to pursue a career as a CNM, registered nurses must graduate from a masters degree midwifery or higher-level nurse-midwifery education program accredited by the Accreditation Commission for Midwifery Education (ACME).

 What Is a Certified Nurse Midwife?

 Today’s certified nurse midwife is an advanced practice registered nurse (APRN) who has passed a mandatory national Certified Nurse-Midwife Examination through the American Midwifery Certification Board.i

 All CNMs must hold state licensure, usually issued through their state board of nursing.
 They must also meet specific continuing education requirements to maintain state licensure and the CNM designation.

 While nurse midwives are schooled in both nursing and midwifery, direct-entry midwives are instructed in midwifery without first being nurses.
-Interested students might therefore look for a midwifery school that offers a degree plan in line with their current level of education and experience.
+Interested students might therefore look for a midwifery school that offers a degree plan that is in line with their current level of education and experience.

-Generally, Masters degree in Midwifery programs could require two to three years of study, depending on whether one studies on a full or part-time basis.
+Generally, Masters Degree in Midwifery programs require two to three years of study, depending on whether one studies on a full or part-time basis.
 A MSN in Nurse Midwife program could prepare students for entry-level nurse-midwifery practice through a core curriculum.
 Curriculums typically stack clinical rotations on top of academic nursing science and midwifery courses.